 Typical percentage to be applied to each category derived from accounts analysis.

 Whilst this a breakthrough for many self-catering businesses it is fundamentally flawed.
 For example, a large single unit sleeping 24 takes more effort to changeover than 5 times sleeps 2.
 The latter would get the benefit of the lower rating system, whilst the larger one would not.
 The taper relief on units of three and four is also an unnecessary complication.
 The Valuation Office have been forced to make this change in recognition of the INPUT from owners so it should apply to all that are run as real businesses..

-PASC is in regular meetings and communications with the Valuation Office on this subject and cooperates with other parties sharing the same concerns, principally the Tourism Alliance, the FSB and the South West Tourism Alliance.
-PASC has the contacts to lobby Government directly and the Executive Chair of PASC, Alistair Handyside, was responsible for the Self-Catering study into the impact of business rates on the sector that did so much to help get some mitigation from the Government at the Spring Budget.
-You can download or buy a copy of the study in the Reports section.
+PASC UK is in regular meetings and communications with the Valuation Office on this subject and cooperates with other parties sharing the same concerns, principally the Tourism Alliance, UKHospitality and the South West Tourism Alliance.
+PASC UK has the contacts to lobby Government directly and the Executive Chair of PASC, Alistair Handyside, was responsible for the Self-Catering study into the impact of business rates on the sector that did so much to help get some mitigation from the Government at the Spring Budget.
+You can download a copy of the study in the Reports section.

 These rises came into effect from April 2017 with businesses paying these increases immediately thereafter.
 The rows marked in red show how the larger businesses are bearing the brunt.
 In the Spring Budget the Chancellor did announce some mitigation, however this is for ONE YEAR ONLY.